 - The second layer of this mattress consists of HIVE® technology- a five-zoned design that provides excellent pressure point relief for your feet, back, shoulders, neck, and head.

-- The final layer is the Bio-Core® base, designed to provide stability, longevity, and support to the mattress.
+- The final layer is the Bio-Core® base, designed to provide stability, longevity, and support.

 The Amerisleep AS3 mattress is rated as medium on its official website – a perfect balance between soft and firm.